Hillside Elementary celebrates culture with game night

 Student Lighthouse Team leader and 3rd grade teacher Nichole Kherkher said her group was approached by the school’s PTA (Parent Teacher Association) to help plan the Cultural Game Night.

-Among other activities, they created video ads that were played on the school’s Facebook page, designed flyers and other advertising.
+Among other activities, they created video ads that were played on the school’s Facebook page, designed flyers and other advertising, and created an event brochure.

 “From the beginning of the planning stages, they wanted to stay in for recess and lunch to research games from all around the world,” Kherkher said.
 “These magnificent students helped plan and carry out this amazing experience.
 They even have ideas for next year!
 I’m really proud of them and thank them for such a great experience.”